Memorandum: MNA Statement on the current Government of Alberta Métis Harvesting Policy

 Please click here for the Métis Rights Update document in its entirety.

-Métis Harvesting Policy
+Métis Harvesting Policy and our New Harvesting Liaison

 As of today, the MNA does not have a harvesting policy.
 For additional information related to harvesting rights in Alberta, please contact: